Marguerite Sawyer Davis: Adulthood

-Marguerite Sawyer Fahnestock married James Norman Hill (born 1870), the son of railroad tycoon James J. Hill.
+Marguerite Sawyer Fahnestock married James Norman "Jimmy" Hill (born 1870), the son of railroad tycoon James J. Hill.
 Hill was the vice-president of Great Northern Railway in 1905, trustee of Great Northern Iron Ore Properties, and president of United Securities Company of St. Paul.
-Marguerite and James were married in London on August 23, 1912 at a Registry Office and then in Savory at the Chapel Royal.
+The couple were married in London on August 23, 1912 at a Registry Office and then in Savory at the Chapel Royal.
 The wedding was a quiet ceremony that was not attended by any of Hill's family members.
-Margaret wore a large picture hat and a traveling costume.
+Marguerite wore a large picture hat and a traveling costume.
 The wife of Admiral Swinburne was one of the half dozen people who attended the wedding.
 They had a luncheon celebration with the wedding party and Mr. and Mrs. De Lancey Nicoll at Claridge's.
 The Hills honeymooned on an automobile trip down the south coast of England from Margate.
 Her sister Pauline married James' brother, Walter.

-Marguerite was never received at the James J. Hill House in Saint Paul, Minnesota, "apparently because she was a divorcee."
-James J. Hill and his wife Mary Theresa Mehegan Hill were both Roman Catholic.
-James N. Hill became quite wealthy due to his investment in Texas Company, later Texaco.
-The Hills owned Big Tree Farm on Wheatley Road in Brookville, New York on Long Island.
+Marguerite was never received by her in-laws at the family home in Saint Paul, Minnesota, "apparently because she was a divorcee."
+James J. Hill's wife, Mary Theresa (Mehegan) Hill, was a Roman Catholic.
+James Norman Hill became quite wealthy independently owing to his investment in Texas Company, later Texaco.
+He and Marguerite owned Big Tree Farm on Wheatley Road in Brookville, New York on Long Island.
 Walker & Gillette designed the building and the landscaping was designed by the Olmsted Brothers.
 On their 230-acre estate, they bred Holstein and Ayrshire cattle, grew 769 species of trees, and had three large duck ponds.
 The Hill's interests included arboriculture, gardening, horses, tennis, shooting and golf.
-The Hill's home at Wheatley Hills, New York, considered one of the east coast's show places, was the site of lavish events.
+The Hill home at Wheatley Hills, New York, considered one of the East Coast's show places, was the site of lavish events.
 They were on the Social Register.

 The Hills did not have any children.
-He died in 1932 and Margaret was said to have been left with an estate estimated at $80 million, but she was only left $2 million of the Hill fortune.
+James Norman Hill died in 1932 and Marguerite was said to have been left with an estate estimated at $80 million, but she was only left $2 million of the Hill fortune.
 Her husband was buried at the James Norman Hill mausoleum in Woodland Cemetery in Bronx, New York.
 Marguerite grew the money she was left from her husband from $2 to $9 million, she said, by the efforts of her financial adviser and common sense.